 - isolating yourself in your home

 A person may report having a nervous breakdown when stress is too much for them to bear.
 That stress can be caused by external influences.
-Some of those risk factors include:

 - recent traumatic event, such as a death in the family

-- poor sleep and relaxation
+- poor sleep

-- using either talk therapy or cognitive behavioral therapy
+- talk therapy

 If you’re feeling overwhelmed and on the verge of a breakdown, consider these strategies for managing your symptoms:

-Your doctor can help you treat the physical symptoms.
-They can also refer you to a psychologist or psychiatrist.
-These mental health professionals can treat your emotional, mental, and behavioral symptoms.
+A primary care doctor can help you treat the physical symptoms.
+They can also refer you to a psychologist, psychiatrist, or other mental health professional who can treat your emotional, mental, and behavioral symptoms.

 Lifestyle modifications can help you prevent a nervous breakdown.
 They can also help lessen the severity and frequency of them.
 These include: